BlessingNehohwa/Heart-Disease-Predictor-Model/README.md

 **Dataset Link**: [<b>Heart disease CSV</b>](https://archive.ics.uci.edu/ml/datasets/heart+Disease)

-This notebook looks into using various python based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease
+This notebook looks into using various python based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based

 **1. Logistic Regression algorithm.**
 **2. KNN algorithm.**